 - Bond [Dahlia Hallyr] - If this model begins the game in Dahlia Hallyr's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
 While this model is bonded to Dahlia Hallyr and in their CTRL range, an extra die on attack rolls against models in Dahlia's CTRL range

-- Companion: (Dahlia Hallyr) - This model only comes with Dahlia Hallyr, is part of their battlegroup, and when Dahlia Hallyr dies it leaves play.
+- Companion [Dahlia Hallyr] - This model only comes with Dahlia Hallyr, is part of their battlegroup, and if Dahlia Hallyr dies this model is RFP'd.

 - Serpentine - This model can't slam, can't trample, and can't be knocked down.

 Counterblast - Cost 1

 - When an enemy model advances and ends its movement within the caster's CMD range, the caster can make one basic melee or ranged attack targeting that model, then Counterblast expires.
 Counterblast lasts for one round.